Mortgage Holiday vs Interest-Only- What’s Best in NZ?

 Before making a choice, you should think carefully about these factors and weigh the short-term benefits against the long-term financial effects.

-It’s important to remember that the exact calculations and effects will depend on the terms of the loan, the interest rate, and how long a period the mortgage holiday or interest only lasts.
+It’s important to note that the terms of the loan, the interest rate, and how long a period the mortgage holiday or interest only lasts all affect the calculations.

 Talk to your Mortgage Broker first, as they can give you more accurate calculations and will provide advice that best fits your unique situation.